cooklang/spec/proposals/0018-optional-components.md

 ### Record the choice outside the shopping list file

 The selection could be kept in application state or in a separate file next to `.shopping-checked`.
 That would leave the 0016 format untouched, but the list would no longer be self-contained: sharing or syncing `.shopping-list` would lose the user's choices.

+### Selection lines without a quantity, or with an unscaled quantity

+A selection line could carry only the name (`? chives`), with the amount derived from the recipe whenever the list is expanded, or carry the recipe's base amount for readers to multiply.
+Both keep the amount in step with the multiplier automatically, but they make every reader do more work: look up and aggregate the optional occurrences in the recipe, or apply scaling — which a plain multiplication gets wrong for fixed and text quantities.
+A name-only line also cannot express accepting just one of several optional uses of the same ingredient.
+Storing the final amount makes totals a simple sum, at the cost of rewriting the lines when the multiplier changes.

 ### Optional steps and sections